Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 This excursion will give you an exceptional opportunity to see Bali’s geographic and cultural diversity.
 In the mountainous area of the Kintamani ridge, you may stop at Sukawana, a Balinese village that maintains an old form of social organization based on an “age hierarchy.”
 You may also visit one of the village’s major temples.
 If weather permits, you can climb Mount Batur, the second largest mountain in Bali.

 After the excursion to Yogyakarta, you will focus on social change, current issues, and the environment and tourism in Bali.
-You will have lectures at Udayana University and stay in a hostel in the Denpasar area; the program will also visit conservation projects around Sanur.
-You will have opportunities to interact with the Indonesian and Balinese students who joined the group during the village visit.
+You will visit conservation projects and have opportunities to interact with the Indonesian and Balinese students who joined the group during the village visits.

 You can take advantage of the excursion in Denpasar to make contacts for your Independent Study Project, reaching out to the journalists, intellectuals, and artists who work in the area.